--Handle bar.
-The cover of the handle bar is still rubber, but the shape and the height has been updated.
+-Handlebar.
+The cover of the handlebar is still rubber, but the shape and the height have been updated.
 Not it adjusts from 38.5″ to 42.5″.
 So about 1″ higher than before.
 The shape is a little more squire.

 -All-wheel suspension.
-Before there used to be only front wheels suspension.
+Before there used to be only front-wheel suspension.

 -Automatic lock.
 Much better than the manual lock on the old version.

 -New jump-seat.
-The new jump seat (sold separately) goes instead of the main seat turning the stroller into sit-n-stand type of a stroller.
-It also comes with a foot rest.
+The new jump seat (sold separately) goes instead of the main seat turning the stroller into the sit-n-stand type of a stroller.
+It also comes with a footrest.

 -New shopping bag.
 If a large basket is not enough for you, you can purchase a huge shopping bag that goes in the front of the stroller instead of the second seat.
 This shopping bag reminds me of a bag we see on Bugaboo Donkey.

 -New adapters.
 So the adapters for the second seat have been updated.
 There used to be two holes for the adapters in the frame that were covered with caps when not used and you had to push two buttons on the side of the frame to remove the adapters.

 Now, they have these elegant openings in the frame that close as soon as you remove the frame.
 No covers!